jpcurrier/simple-slide-show/README.md

 </div>
 ```

-Call the plugin with jQuery.
+Call the plugin on the slide-show container element with jQuery.
+The `simple-slide-show` class will be applied automatically if it is not already present on the container element called.

 ```javascript
 // simple